LL.M. in Corporate Compliance

 The 12-credit Specialization Distribution Course requirement must include the following core courses:

-• Global Corporate Compliance (3 credits)**
+• Introduction to Corporate Compliance (3 credits)**

 • Compliance Risk Assessment (2 or 3 credits)